 Install the sequencer.

 Take a “snapshot” of the environment.

-You should have your corporate security team review and approve the sequencing process plan.
+Important You should have your corporate security team review and approve the sequencing process plan.
 For security reasons, you should keep the sequencer operations in a lab that is separate from the production environment.
 The separation arrangement can be as simple or as comprehensive as necessary, based on your business requirements.
 The sequencing computers must be able to connect to the corporate network to copy finished packages to the production servers.
 However, because the sequencing computers are typically operated without antivirus protection, they must not be on the corporate network unprotected.
 For example, you might be able to operate behind a firewall or on an isolated network segment.
 You might also be able to use virtual machines that are configured to share an isolated virtual network.
 Follow your corporate security policies to safely address these concerns.

 Planning for App-V 5.0 client deployment